-What joints, tendons, ligaments, and musculoskeletal tissues can be treated?
+What skin, soft tissue, and musculoskeletal tissues can be treated?

 What are the risks?

-An orthopedic stem cell treatment to treat a degenerative musculoskeletal condition uses your own fat tissue (stem cells).
-Since these stem cells come from your own fat, there is no chance of rejection.
-There is a small risk of infection following a stem cell treatment, however prophylactic antibiotics and sterilizing skin preparations are routinely used at MRM for all stem cell treatments.
-You can expect some soreness at both the liposuction site and the stem cell injection site for a few days following the procedure.
+A stem cell (SVF) treatment to treat a degenerative condition uses your own bone marrow or fat tissue, which contains stem cells and SVF.
+Since the stem cells come from your own body, there is no chance of rejection or allergic reaction to these biocellular agents.
+There is a small risk of infection following a stem cell treatment, however prophylactic antibiotics and sterilizing skin preparations are routinely used at MRM for all stem cell, SVF, and HD-PRP treatments.
+You can expect some soreness at the tissue harvest site and the stem cell (SVF) recipient injection site for a few days following the procedure.

 What is the cost of treatment at MRM?

 The price for a stem cell treatment at MRM that involves injection of stem cells, SVF, and HD-PRP inclusive of precision image guidance with fluoroscopy and/or ultrasonagraphy is $5900.
 The number of degenerative areas that can be treated during a single stem cell (SVF) treatment session will vary, depending on the dimensions of the recipient site(s).